 It shouldn’t matter what team you root for, what city you come from, or what team you absolutely loathe.
 The love of the game, with all it’s current imperfections, the $12 beers, the $40 parking ,even today’s nonsensical replay rules and nine o’clock game start times is what truly matters.

-For many of us baseball was a way of life when we were young, we lived and breathed with the home team.
+For many of us baseball was a way of life when we were young, we spent all our time at practice, using baseball swing trainer to get us by.
+We lived and breathed with the home team.
 We traded baseball cards, and never gave away our favorite players.
 With all the distractions modern life throws our way, baseball remains one constant.
 But as with any love affair sometimes we take it for granted, we overlook it , we forget what it has given us.
 That’s a shame.

 So, recently I found myself channel surfing because I was bored.
 Nothing new there, but for this one particular day anyway I was reacquainted with an old love of mine.
 Graying men in uniforms that didn’t fit strode onto the green grass, some limping, some using canes.
 They mingled with the young ones talking trade craft.
 Names of the baseball immortals were called, some of them didn’t answer, but you knew their spirit was close.
 It was a sight to behold, it renewed me.It brought out those warmest of memories that hide in the recesses of a mind.
 Thank you baseball…..